rrxxyz/droid-nvim/README.md

 Android development workflow for Neovim.
 Build, run, and debug Android apps without leaving your editor.

-> Early alpha.
-Expect frequent updates and occasional breaking changes.
+> **Beta release.** Consider pinning to a specific version to avoid breaking changes.

 ## Requirements